Partition identities from higher level crystals of $A_1^{(1)}$: Introduction and statement of results

 To prove Theorem \ref{th:mainidentity}, we use energy matrices for level $n$ perfect crystals of $A_1^{(1)}$ and the theory of grounded partitions introduced by the first and third authors \cite{DK19-2} to express the characters of standard modules as generating functions for coloured partitions, which gives the left-hand side of \eqref{eq:agcompanion}.
 The right-hand side of \eqref{eq:agcompanion} comes from the principal specialisation of the Weyl--Kac character formula.

-Building up on recent work of the first and third authors on multi-grounded partitions \cite{DKmulti}, we also give simple \textit{non-specialised} character formulas with manifestly positive coefficients for all level 2 standard modules of $A_1^{(1)}$.
+Finally, to illustrate the effectiveness of (multi-)grounded partitions in the study of characters of standard modules we build upon work of the first and third authors on multi-grounded partitions \cite{DKmulti} and derive certain simple \textit{non-specialised} character formulas with manifestly positive coefficients for all level 2 standard modules of $A_1^{(1)}$.
+Although these formulas are not original, see Remark~\ref{rem:known-to-experts}, we find value in their proofs as presented here, as they are combinatorial in nature and may therefore prove more approachable for certain readers than pre-existing arguments.